 Usually \(\epsilon\) starts high and decays over time — curious early, confident later.

-LLM-generated conversion of that word salad into PyTorch:
+Here’s an LLM-generated conversion of that word salad into PyTorch:

 This book provides a broad introduction to algorithms for decision making under uncertainty.
 We cover a wide variety of topics related to decision making, introducing the underlying mathematical problem formulations and the algorithms for solving them.

-Includes much of interest, including multi-agent learning.
+It includes lots of interesting material, including multi-agent learning.